nefelitav/nefelitav/README.md

 ### Hi there 👋

 - :sassy_woman: Projects i'm working on at the moment:
-  - A film review website using Next.js and Express, PostgreSQL, Redis.
+  - A film review website using Next.js, Express, PostgreSQL, Redis.
   - A ferry booking website React, NestJS, GraphQL, MongoDB, Redis.

 - :dart: Things i want to learn or master: